 CORONAVIRUS/COVID-19 UPDATE JUNE 2020: The live music business is going through changes at the moment.
 I’m leaving this site up as a legacy resource and the content does not reflect the current situation.

 (Read this page to find out how the live music business works)

-If you are a music artist (singer, musician, or DJ) or you are looking to work behind the scenes as a concert promoter, booking agent, or ‘roadie, you will benefit greatly by identifying the live music business’s key players and show booking processes.
-I teach music business, live sound engineering, and concert tour management to all sorts of students, and I am constantly amazed that people don’t know the ‘key players’ of the live music business and how the industry partners work together to put artists on tour and host open-air festivals.
-Read on, and I will help you define how the live music business works.
+If you are a music artist (singer, musician, or DJ) or you are looking to work behind the scenes as a concert promoter, booking agent, or ‘roadie, you will benefit by identifying the live music business’s key players and the show booking processes.
+I teach music business, live sound engineering, and concert tour management, and I am amazed that many people don’t know the ‘key players’ of the live music business and how the industry partners work together to put artists on tour and host open-air festivals.
+Read on, and I will show you how the live music business works.

 Key players: The Artist & Artist Manager

 Everything in the live music business revolves around the artist.
 ‘Artist’ in this case means the band, singer, DJ, duo, turntablist – any contemporary music artist who will perform live.
 In the early days of an artist’s career, it is the artist themselves who gets the gigs – finding bars, pubs, clubs, anywhere, willing to book them in for a show.
 As an artist becomes more successful – and busier- an artist manager will become involved.
 Also known as the personal manager, the artist manager is central to the artist’s career.
 The manager’s job is to represent the artist in all business areas and to guide the artist towards the best logistical and financial decisions.
 This guidance role extends to recordings, publishing, and non-performance promotional activities, but it is the role of the artist manager in shows and touring that is relevant to you here.